hatlabs/sh-rpi/pages/tutorials/index.md

 # Tutorials and example projects

-Some tutorials and example projects using the SH-RPi are given below.
+SH-RPi tutorials and example projects will be listed on this page.